Home > Courses > 2P32

-Lab reports are due by 23:59 six days after the day of the lab (on the eve of the next lab), as described in the turnitin.com page.
+- Lab reports are due by 23:55 six days after the day of the lab (on the eve of the next lab), as described in the turnitin.com page; late lab reports receive a zero grade.
+If you have a valid medical or compassionate excuse, contact the lab instructor as soon as possible.

 Windows server boron.
 Make sure your account is working before showing up in the lab.